metagenlab/zDB/README.md

 ## priority 2

+- [ ] STRING pmid mapping: gat mapping of best hit if not in STRING
+- [ ] get STRING PMID mapping of C trachomatis from version 10
 - [ ] get STRING associations if available
 - [ ] Inc prediction based on bi-lobbed hydrophobic domains
 - [ ] VF annotation with all databases